Based in Adelaide, South Australia, Jess Hannihgan has been tattooing for four years. Jess has a strong artistic vision:

-For Jess, who also goes by the name of Little Miss Jess, tattooing is a personal response and she believes "feels like a direct connection to my roots and a times of old".
+For Jess, who also goes by the name of Little Miss Jess, tattooing is a personal art form and she believes "[it] feels like a direct connection to my roots and a times of old."

 Her fascination lies in the self-expressions that goes hand-in-hand with tattooing: "The form and desire to mark the body with illustrations containing personal responses to themselves and their experiences is one that has a history as long as human kind."

 Jess feels incredibly humbled to be able to tattoo people and, as she says, "sharing not only a story of life, but a piece of myself with every tattoo I do."